 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.08% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Windsor is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Windsor does not have a public transit system used by locals to get to and from work.

 The per capita income in Windsor in 2022 was $47,066, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $188,264 for a family of four.